daysie0917/yourseoulmate/_posts/2019-12-20-The best place to be comforted by cool breeze, Ttukseom Han River Park.md

 ![Ttukseom](/img1/03/dd10.jpg)

-You can rent a tent and mat from tent rental shop and lie on the grass.
+You can lie on the grass and chill out with your friends in a tent.
 There are a couple of tent rental shops.
-Among them, I want to introduce a nice rental shop I also often use, The tent!
+Among them, I want to introduce a nice rental shop I also often use, 'The tent'!
 The tent have 2 sets.
 One is basic set with a tent and a embossing mat.
 The other is full set with a tent, a embossing mat, a picknic mat, a mini-table, a wagan, a blanket, and two air pillows.
 And you can seperately add mini-table, picknic mat, mini-table, wagan, blanket, and air pillow, light speaker, mini-fan if you pay something over.

 ***Point to note*** &nbsp;  On rainy days, The tent is closed.